14 Aug Travel Information During Covid-19

 - Guests must, in coordination with their facility of stay, ensure that they fulfill the requirements of the screening process which may be required from their next port of disembarkation

 - A mandatory 14-day quarantine will be implemented as per WHO guidance for close contacts

 - Travel will NOT BE allowed during quarantine period

 - Regional facilities for treating COVID-19 have been established throughout the country with relevant medical supplies in place.

 - Voluntary PCR / Anti Body testing facilities will be made available for exit screen requirement.
 The tourist establishment of the guest will make necessary arrangements

 FAQs For Tourists

 Yes!
 You must have a confirmed booking at a registered tourist facility.

-Please remember that your entire holiday in the Maldives should be booked at the same hotel, except for transit purposes.
+Please remember that your entire holiday in the Maldives could be booked in multiple hotels, liveaboard or guesthouses.
+However, you will have to share this information with all your accommodation service providers since they would have to issue specific documents to the Tourism Ministry before you change.
 You will also need a confirmed hotel booking for your tourist visa.

 All tourists will be granted 30 days free visa on-arrival and visa can be extended for any long-stay holiday makers.
-For the on-arrival visa, you have to provide a confirmed hotel booking, sufficient funds for the intended period of stay, confirmed onward/return ticket.
+For the on-arrival visa, you have to provide a confirmed hotel booking, sufficient funds for the intended period of stay, confirmed onward/return ticket & a Negative PCR Test Result for Covid-19 taken 96 hours prior to your arrival.
 Additionally, electronic Traveller Health Declaration has to be submitted within 24 hours prior to the departure to Maldives.